akshayknarayan/reimbursement-pal/README.md

 ### PDF manipulation tasks:
 - produce a cover page, with items for each receipt and a grand total.
 - concatenate the receipts together.
+- link from the table in the cover page to the receipts, so it's easy to tell where each piece of information came from.

 ## Running